DJDanl/cpp-docs.pt-br/docs/standard-library/bitset-class.md

 ### <a name="parameters"></a>Parâmetros

-`_Pos` A posição do bit no bitset seja definida como um valor atribuído.
+*POS* a posição do bit no bitset a ser definido recebe um valor.

-`val` O valor a ser atribuído para o bit na posição especificada.
+*Val* o valor a ser atribuído ao bit na posição especificada.

 ### <a name="return-value"></a>Valor de retorno